JabRef/jabref/docs/guidelines-for-setting-up-a-local-workspace.md

     2. Navigate to the following entry in the gradle tool window:
        * JabRef -> Tasks -> application -> run
     3. Double click "run" to build and run the application
-    4. After that a new entry called "jabref [run]" will appear in the run configurations
+    4. After that a new entry called "jabref [run]" will appear in the run configurations.
-    5. Now you can also select "jabref [run]" and either run or debug the application from within IntelliJ
+    5. Now you can also select "jabref [run]" and either run or debug the application from within IntelliJ.
        * Equivalently, this can also be executed from the terminal by running `./gradlew run`.